 The membership of this New Findhorn Association is now defined by catchment area – a 50 mile radius around the Findhorn/Forres area – and by the intent to live by certain values and standards as laid down in the so called Common Ground and this includes non-members as well as members of the Foundation and a number of business and other Organisations.

 The purpose of the New Findhorn Association is the holding of community aspects as they evolve.
-To this effect it is equipped with two so called “Listener Conveners”, one male, one female, who are elected for two year terms of office.
-Together with a number of elected Councillors who are the Board of the Association.
+To this effect it is equipped with two so called “Listener Conveners”, who are elected for two year terms of office, together with a number of elected Councillors who are the Board of the Association.
 Community issues as identified by listening to the pulse of the community are brought before the Council where it is decided which course of action to take if action is called for.

-At present there are approximately 350 individual members and their families and a membership of 40 organisations.
-People are attracted by material factors such as a less hectic lifestyle in a less densely populated area with very good infrastructure and a thriving Steiner School – the Moray Steiner School – and by their search for a meaning in life, encouraged by the educational facilities of the Findhorn Foundation on the one hand and the “walking of this talk” by the community as a whole.
+At present there are approximately 440 individual members and their families and a number of organisations.
+People are attracted to the community by material factors such as a less hectic lifestyle in a less densely populated area with very good infrastructure and a thriving independent school, Drumduan, and by their search for meaning in life, encouraged by the educational facilities of the Findhorn Foundation on the one hand and the “walking of this talk” by the community as a whole.